Th1nhNg0/railbound-solver/readme.md

 - Use the grid size controls to set up your puzzle board.
 - Select tiles from the dropdown menu and click on the grid to place them.
 - Use the "Set Destination" button to mark the goal location.
-- Toggle "Cart Place Mode" to add carts to your puzzle.
+- Toggle "Cart Place Mode" to add trains to your puzzle.
 - Save your created puzzle using the "Save Grid" button.

 ### Puzzle Solver